puffyCid/artemis-book/src/scripting/limitations.md

 # Limitations

+It is important to understand the JavaScript runtime for `artemis` is **not** like normal JavaScript runtimes like `nodejs`, `deno`, `bun`, etc. These runtimes are primarily designed to create web apps.

+Therefore tutorials or example scripts created for other runtimes will likely not work with `artemis`.
+For example, the JavaScript function `console.table()` does not exist in `artemis`.
+However, the functions `console.log()` and `console.error()` do exist in `artemis`.

+There JavaScript runtime for `artemis` is designed specifically to assist with scripting for IR and forensic investigations.

-There are currently some limitations to scripting with `artemis` and Deno.
+There are currently some additional limitations to scripting with `artemis`.

-1. All scripts executed through `artemis` must by synchronous.
-Async scripts are **not** supported.
-2. All scripts executed through `artemis` must be in `JavaScript`.
+1. All scripts executed through `artemis` must be in `JavaScript`.
 You **cannot** execute `TypeScript` scripts directly.
 You **must** compile and bundle them into one (1) `JavaScript` file.
-3. The `JavaScript` must be in common JS format (cjs).
+2. The `JavaScript` must be in common JS format (cjs).
 EMCAScript (ES) module scripts are not supported.
 The example code below uses `esbuild` to bundle the `main.ts` file to `JavaScript` using CJS format via `deno run build.ts`: